 According to Canada Association of Social Workers, social work (also widely known as community support service) is a profession concerned with helping individuals, families, groups, and communities to enhance their individual and collective well-being.

 Community support workers provide services directly to people who are facing numerous challenges, from abuse, addictions, to health disorders, and various medical conditions.
 Community support workers can work in a variety of places such as government agencies, schools, hospitals, clinics, community care centers, and many other types of workplaces.
-If you’re interested in developing a career in community support services, check out these 7 skills that every successful community support worker should have!
+If you’re interested in developing a career in community support services, check out these 7 skills for community service worker

 Empathy is the ability to identify and understand another person’s situation.
 For community support workers, being able to empathize makes it easier to identify client’s main challenges and help them solve problems.
 The most important characteristic of a community support workers is indeed empathy.
 The people you work with are in a state of crisis and emotional distress.
 Therefore, you must be able to offer a caring, understanding, and empowering environment to sooth them.

 Social work requires patience, a lot of patience.
 The caretaking and counseling involved in community support services are highly complex.
-It requires a lot of time and professional skills, and the intended progress does not appear overnight.
+It requires a lot of time and professional skills for community support worker, and the intended progress does not appear overnight.
 As a community support worker, your clients may not even be able to communicate their needs directly with you due to their conditions.
 You must obtain a strong mindset to stay patient with difficult people and situations, as your clients are going through rough times and they need your support.